slifin/beeline-php/README.md

 ### Full featured

-Beeline handles many cases that other query builders do not:

-- Zend DB: Parameterised expressions in columns
+Supports:
-- Doctrine DQL: Unions, sub queries
+  - Sub queries
+  - Unions
+  - Common table expressions
+  - Expressions

+See https://github.com/jkk/honeysql for more examples

 ### Testable
 Assert against the shape of a query instead of strings, for example you can assert that a query has a particular condition by checking that the relevant data structure exists